isabella232/mobile-services.de-DE/help/blackberry/methods.md

    >[!TIP]
    >
    >If timestamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be `true`.
-Wenn Zeitstempel nicht für Ihre Report Suite aktiviert sind, `offlineEnabled`muss die Konfigurationseigenschaft ** „false“ lauten.
+Wenn Zeitstempel nicht für Ihre Report Suite aktiviert sind, `offlineEnabled` *muss* die Konfigurationseigenschaft „false“ lauten.
 Wenn dies nicht ordnungsgemäß konfiguriert ist, gehen Daten verloren.
-Wenn Sie sich nicht sicher sind, ob Zeitstempel für Ihre Report Suite aktiviert sind, wenden Sie sich bitte an Enterprise Support.[](https://helpx.adobe.com/contact/enterprise-support.ec.html)
+Wenn Sie sich nicht sicher sind, ob Zeitstempel für Ihre Report Suite aktiviert sind,  wenden Sie sich bitte an  [Enterprise Support](https://helpx.adobe.com/de/contact/enterprise-support.ec.html).

-   Wenn Sie aktuell AppMeasurement-Daten in einer Report Suite erfassen, in der auch Daten aus JavaScript gesammelt werden, müssen Sie möglicherweise eine separate Report Suite für mobile Daten einrichten oder einen benutzerdefinierten Zeitstempel für JavaScript-Treffer einfügen, die die Variable `s.timestamp` nutzen.
+   If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data, or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.

    Der Standardwert lautet `false`.

 * **lifecycleTimeout**

-   Legt die Dauer in Sekunden fest, die zwischen verschiedenen Startvorgängen einer App verstreichen muss, damit ein Startvorgang als neue Sitzung gilt.
-Dieses Zeitlimit wird auch angewendet, wenn eine Anwendung in den Hintergrund verschoben und später reaktiviert wird.
-Die Dauer, für welche die App im Hintergrund ausgeführt wird, wird nicht in die Sitzungsdauer eingerechnet.
+   Specifies the length of time, in seconds, that must elapse between app launches before the launch is considered a new session.
+Dieses Time-out gilt auch, wenn Ihre Anwendung in den Hintergrund gestellt und reaktiviert wird.
+Die Zeit, die Ihre App im Hintergrund ist, ist nicht in der Sitzungslänge enthalten.

    Der Standardwert ist 300 Sekunden.